Bob Crosby: Television

 Bob Crosby guest-starred in the television series The Gisele MacKenzie Show.
-He also starred in his own afternoon variety show, The Bob Crosby show, that aired from 1953 to 1957.
+He also starred in his own afternoon variety show, The Bob Crosby Show, that aired from 1953 to 1957.
+His follow-up prime time show, also titled The Bob Crosby Show, aired during the summer of 1958.
 He also fronted a TV program in Australia in the 1960s.
 He was one of two featured singers (the other being Dennis Day) in mid-1950s episodes of The Jack Benny Program.

 Personal life

 Crosby's first marriage was to Marie Elizabeth Grounitz.
 They had a daughter, Elizabeth Ann.
 He married socialite June Kuhn at his home in Spokane on September 22, 1938.
 They had five children: Christopher, George, Stephen, Cathleen and Junie.
 Crosby died in La Jolla, San Diego, California, on March 9, 1993, at 79, from complications of cancer.

 Bob Crosby reading "Tales Told in Holland" to his family.

 Awards and honors

 Crosby received two stars on the Hollywood Walk of Fame on February 8, 1960, for television (at 6252 Hollywood Boulevard) and radio (at 6313 Hollywood Boulevard).